Lolindhir/PnP/src/assets/rules/General/Spellcasting.md

 Every spell has a level from 0 to 9, which is indicated in a spell's description.
 A spell's level is an indicator of how powerful it is.
 Cantrips—simple spells that can be cast almost by rote — are level 0.
 The rules for each spellcasting class say when its members gain access to spells of certain levels.

 ### Spell Slots
-Spellcasting is taxing, so a spellcaster can cast only a limited number of level 1+ spells before resting.
+Spellcasting is taxing, so a spellcaster can cast only a limited number of level 1+ spells per Adventuring Period.
 Spell slots are the main way a spellcaster's magical potential is represented.
-Each spellcasting class gives its members a limited number of spell slots of certain spell levels.
-For example, a level 3 Wizard has four level 1 spell slots and two level 2 slots.
+Each spellcasting class gives its members a limited number of spell slots of certain spell levels for an Adventuring Period.
+For example, a level 3 Wizard has four level 1 spell slots and two level 2 slots available for an Adventuring Period.
 When you cast a spell, you expend a slot of that spell's level or higher, effectively "filling" a slot with the spell.
 Imagine a spell slot is a groove of a certain size—small for a level 1 slot and larger for a higher-level spell.
 A level 1 spell fits into a slot of any size, but a level 2 spell fits only into a slot that's at least level 2.
 So when a level 5 Wizard casts *Magic Missile*, a level 1 spell, that Wizard spends one of four level 1 slots and has three remaining.
-Finishing a Long Rest restores any expended spell slots.

 ### Casting Without Slots
 There are several ways to cast a spell without expending a spell slot: